 The aim of this study was to investigate the impact of ChatGPT and other LLMs on the science system and scientific practices by examining their potential applications, limitations, effects, ethical and legal considerations and the necessary competencies needed by users.
-To date, scholars have primarily focused on the implications of LLMs on education (e.g. Perkins, 2023) with limited attention being paid to their impact on science and scientific practices (for exception, see Ribeiro et al., (2023).
+To date, scholars have primarily focused on the implications of LLMs on education (e.g., Perkins 2023; Fyfe 2023) with limited attention being paid to their impact on science and scientific practices (for exceptions, see Chubb et al. 2022; Ribeiro et al. 2023).
 The overnight popularity ChatGPT experienced since its debut in November 2022 stressed even more the necessity to evaluate the implications of LLMs for science and scientific practice.
 To examine these implications, we employed a two-stage Delphi method, which included inviting experts, researchers working in the fields of science, technology and society to participate in two surveys as means to identify and refine the impact of LLMs on the science system and scientific practices.

 At the time of the second round of our Delphi method, less than half a year had passed since the first preview of ChatGPT.
 Accordingly, it is difficult to make concrete predictions about the potential capabilities of future versions of LLMs like ChatGPT.
-Nevertheless, our study presents a consistent picture from experts which furthers our understanding of future expectations of LLMs.
+Nevertheless, our study presents a consistent picture from experts which can further our understanding of future expectations of LLMs.
 We were also able to identify patterns emerging regarding potential opportunities and risks.
-It is important to note the majority of the experts saw no danger that LLMs will replace the traditional scientist in the foreseeable future.
+It is important to note the majority of the experts saw no danger that LLMs will replace researchers in the foreseeable future.
+They share this expectation with researchers in the field of AI and work, who in their optimistic scenarios expect a shift in tasks, the creation of new tasks and an emergence of new work profiles rather than the replacement of workers (Deranty and Corbin 2022).

 Overall, the experts in our study were optimistic and in agreement that the advantages of this technology outweigh their disadvantages.
-This optimism was paired with thoughtful concerns, which allow us to paint a nuanced picture of the potential positive and negative implications of LLMs.
+This optimism was paired with concerns, which allow us to paint a nuanced picture of the potential positive and negative implications of LLMs.
 In general, ChatGPT and other LLMs were collectively understood as potential 'time-savers' to be used to improve and streamline the writing process, especially academic writing.
 For example, text improvement as in the rephrasing and optimization of textual content was considered the most important application.
-This outcome resonates with the scholarly discourse which highlights how generative AI can be used to enhance texts, such as with brainstorming (Staiman, 2023), crafting literature reviews (Lucey & Dowling, 2023), and improving text clarity (Lund et al., 2023).
-At the same time, experts in our study were aware of the limitations of LLMs and cited similar apprehensions to those raised in the literature (Dwivedi et al., 2023; OpenAI, 2022; Perkins, 2023).
-The experts highlighted key shortcomings such as AI produced texts may have incorrect information, their origin and referencing is non-transparent and that they lack specificity, shortcomings which are at odds with the principles of good scientific practice.
+This outcome resonates with the scholarly discourse which highlights how generative AI can be used to enhance texts, such as with brainstorming (Staiman 2023), crafting literature reviews (Lucey and Dowling 2023), and improving text clarity (Lund et al. 2023).
+At the same time, experts in our study were aware of the limitations of LLMs and cited similar apprehensions to those raised in the literature (Dwivedi et al. 2023; OpenAI 2022; Perkins 2023).
+The experts highlighted key shortcomings such as AI- produced texts may have incorrect information, their origin and referencing is non-transparent and that they lack specificity, shortcomings which are at odds with the principles of good scientific practice.
 It is not surprising that our study reinforced text-based applications and limitations for LLMs identified in the scholarly discourse, as text production is a key scientific practice.
-However, this focus may shift in the future as more usages of LLMs are explored.
+However, this focus may likely shift in the future as more usages of LLMs are explored.